Rc-arm/ruby_solo_project-sports_scoring_app/readme.md

 # Sports Scoring App

-### An app created to show teams and fixtures in a league.
+### An app created to show teams and fixtures in a league

-This is version 1.0 of the app, which I created for the first project of the CodeClan Professional Software Development course.
+This is version 1.0 of the app.
+I created the app using Ruby and Sinatra as my first project during week 5 of the CodeClan Professional Software Development course.

-Since the course has ended I have recreated the app using different languages and frameworks to further my understanding of implementing design choices and functionality.
+Upon completion of the course I have recreated the app using different languages and frameworks to further understand the implementation of functionality and design choices.

 ### Version 2.0
-- Since v1.0 was created on a Mac I recreated it on Windows
+- Since v1.0 was created on a Mac I recreated the app on Windows
 - [Sports Scoring App - Ruby & Sinatra (created on Windows)](https://github.com/rcarmitage/codeclan_solo_project-sports_scoring_app_v2.0_ruby_sinatra)

 ### Version 3.0